 Every year, studies in Portugal, especially university studies, are becoming increasingly popular.
-This is due to the intensive development of the national education system, the strengthening of foreign policy ties, favorable conditions - and, importantly, the affordable cost for foreign students.
+This is due to intensive development of the national education system, strengthening of foreign policy ties, and, importantly, affordable cost of education for foreign students.

-The study in secondary school (compulsory for all) takes 9 years - not every student receives higher education in the country, because right after school there is The opportunity to start working.
+Studying in secondary school takes 9 years - not every student receives higher education in the country, because right after school there is an opportunity to start working.

-Higher education institutions are represented by universities (graduates of scientific personnel, researchers and scientists) and polytechnic institutes (focused on the training of practitioners).
+Higher education institutions are represented by universities and polytechnic institutes.
 The structure fully corresponds to the well-known Bologna system:

-It is very convenient that universities cooperate closely and maintain continuity, that Allows foreign students to easily transfer from one university to another, making the learning process more versatile, comprehensive and diverse.
+It's worth noting that universities cooperate with each other, and it allows foreign students to easily transfer from one university to another, making the studying process more versatile, comprehensive and diverse.

-Among the most popular, popular and developed areas are the following:
+Among the most popular and developed areas are the following:

-Enrollment in Portuguese universities for foreign and Russian students is conducted on a competitive basis: mandatory exams are taken for the level of knowledge available (Portuguese pass the same) - Concurso nacional in public institutions And Concurso local in private.
-It will require a high level of the Portuguese language, as all the training, examinations, testing is carried out in the official language of the country.
+Admission to Portuguese universities for foreign students is conducted on a competitive basis: students take exams that determine their level of preparation - Concurso nacional in public institutions and Concurso local in private.
+It will require a high level of the Portuguese language, as all studies, examinations, testing are carried out in the official language of the country.
 Many universities organize intensive language courses of Portuguese for foreign students in order to significantly increase the language level in a short time.

-Many Russian students are attracted by the fact that the state universities of the country provide the opportunity to study on the bachelor's program for free - only an annual registration fee of 570-920 euros is paid.
-In general, training in private universities will cost a little more - up to 1500 euros per year.
+Many foreign students are attracted by the fact that the state universities of the country provide a great opportunity to study Bachelor's programme for free - only an annual registration fee of 570-920 euros is paid.
+In general, studying in private universities will cost a little more - up to 1500 euros per year.
 Master's programs are paid at any university: the cost is 920-8000 euros per year, strongly depends on the chosen educational institution, as well as academic direction and specialty.

-At the same time, Portugal is also a very inexpensive country for living and staying.
-For example, you can rent a good apartment for 300-500 euros a month, transport and travel will take about 100 euros, and on a monthly diet will need to spend another 200 euros.
-Compared with training in the US, UK and many European countries (for example, Austria or Switzerland), these prices are very low, which makes study in Portugal even more attractive for foreign students.
+At the same time, Portugal is a very inexpensive country for living.
+For example, you can rent a good apartment for 300-500 euros a month, transport and travel will take about 100 euros, and food expenses will take 200 euros per month.
+Compared with studying in the USA, the UK and many European countries (for example, Austria or Switzerland), these prices are very low, which makes studying in Portugal even more attractive for foreign students.